HOME | WHAT IS BRT? | ABOUT THE BRT STANDARD | THE SCORECARD | BRT SCORES | DOWNLOAD

 • Gold-Standard BRT: 85 points or above (100 is maximum)

-A ranking of basic BRT means that the corridor meets the minimum criteria to qualify as BRT, which is an achievement and should be acknowledged.
+A score of basic BRT means that the corridor meets the minimum criteria to qualify as BRT, which is an achievement and should be acknowledged.
 However, since it has not quite reached the same level of excellence as those that have received bronze, silver, or gold awards, it does not receive a certificate.
 The scorecard below shows the general criteria and point values that make up the BRT Standard.

 • Multiple Routes (4 points)